-Florida family law courts have a heavy responsibility to ensure any purported agreement or arrangement between a child’s parents does not shortchange the child.
-A trial court “is not bound by an agreement of parents regarding child support, custody, or visitation.”
+Florida family law courts have a heavy responsibility to children.
+In carrying out this responsibility, they must ensure purported agreements or arrangements between parents don’t shortchange their child.
+A court “is not bound by an agreement of parents regarding child support, custody, or visitation.”
 See Puglisi v.
 Puglisi, 135 So.
 3d 1146, 1148 (Fla.
 5th DCA 2014) (citations omitted).
 Rather, the “best interests” of the child supersede “any agreement between the parents and must be independently determined by the trial court.”
 Id.

 “It is undisputed, and should be indisputable, that a trial court’s responsibility to the child cannot be abdicated to any parent, any expert.
 That heavy responsibility mandates that a court is not bound by any agreement between parents.”Dorsett v.
 Dorsett, 902 So.
 2d 947, 951 (Fla.
 4th DCA 2005) (quoting Lane v.
 Lane, 599 So.2d 218, 219 (Fla.
 4th DCA 1992))

 The court must guard against a parent’s bargaining away a child’s rights for reasons unrelated to the child’s best interests.
 See Griffith v.
 Griffith, 860 So.2d 1069, 1071-1072 (Fla.
 1st DCA 2003); Cappola v.
 Cappola, 280 So.
 3d 102 (Fla.
 4th DCA 2019).

 Judges Have No Free Hand to Disregard Parents’ Wishes